 - Cons of EasyWP

-What is EasyWP?
-EasyWP is the new Managed WordPress Hosting platform from NameCheap, which comes with easy to use interface and inbuilt backups.
-The plans start from $4.88/month and go up to $13.88/month.
+EasyWP is the Managed WordPress Hosting platform from NameCheap.
+EasyWP comes with easy to use interface, and their plans start from $6.88/per month to $19.88/per month.

 1. Server Response time

 A good hosting service should have high performance, and performance has many aspects.
 At Hostingstep.com, I did the highest number of performance tests on EasyWP.